Bar Soaps vs. Liquid

-There’s reasons why we haven’t offered liquid soaps even though most people prefer the convenience… Let’s dive in!
+There are a few reasons why we won’t offer liquid soaps, even though most people prefer the convenience… Let’s dive into why!

 To clarify, we are talking about pure, real soap.
 “Soap” is an FDA protected term!
-Some people assume surfactants or detergents are soap, but if it isn’t traditional, real soap it must be labeled differently: such as a hand wash, body wash, or a “beauty bar”.
-Most liquid “soaps” (as most people call them) on the market are not technically soaps but in fact detergents.
+Some people assume surfactants or detergents are soap, but they’re NOT!
+Those are defined by the FDA as cosmetics.
+If it isn’t traditional, real soap it must be labeled differently.
+Other names of detergents include “wash”, “bar”.
+Some brands even have their brand name with “soap” in it to make it seem like a real soap product.
+This is very misleading.
+Most liquid “soaps” on the market are not technically soaps, but in fact detergents.

-When we are talking about liquid vs. bar soaps in this article we are only referring to real soap!
+When we are talking about liquid vs. bar soaps in this article we are only referring to REAL soaps!

-Soap-making involves chemistry, so get ready for technical terms you may have to remember from high school!
-Chemically speaking, liquid soaps need a different alkali than bar soaps to complete the saponification process (the process that turns oils to soap with lye).
+Soap-making involves chemistry, so here’s some scientific terms!
+Chemically speaking, liquid soaps need a different alkali (a highly basic pH substance) than bar soaps.
+This is to complete the saponification process.
+The saponification process turns oils to soap with an alkali (lye).
+Read our Why Lye Soap Article.

-To recap, you can’t make any real soap without lye or a strong alkali substance.
-Lye is a natural product made from hardwood ashes filtered with water – that’s it!
+To recap, you can’t make any real soap without lye or another strong alkali substance.
+Lye is a natural product made from hardwood ashes filtered with water!

 There are 2 forms of alkalis (lyes):

-- Sodium Hydroxide forms bar soap using the cold process method (what we use) or the hot process method (explained below)
+- Sodium Hydroxide forms bar soap using the cold process method (how we make soap) or the hot process method (explained below)

 So, how does this change the nourishment quality, moisturization content, expense, and more?